 Leaves may vary in length, though longer absences are more difficult to accommodate.
-For a leave beyond a few days, whether voluntary or required, return would not be automatic and would be subject to review based on criteria specified at the outset.
-In the case of an extended leave, repeating all or part of a year may be necessary.
+For a leave, voluntary or required, return would not be automatic and would be subject to review based on criteria specified at the outset.
+In the case of an extended leave, repeating all or part of a school year may be necessary.
 It is not appropriate to use a leave of absence to postpone or otherwise interfere with any pending disciplinary proceedings.

 The following descriptions outline typical forms of leave, although individual circumstances may require other responses:

-Medical Leaves might include those for severe or prolonged illnesses, significant injuries, especially those requiring major surgery, or psychological problems, including depression or eating disorders.
+Medical Leaves might include those for severe or prolonged illnesses, significant injuries, especially those requiring major surgery, or psychological problems, including severe depression, suicidality, or eating disorders.
 A Medical Leave can be voluntary or required.

-The school physician convenes a Leave Committee, consisting of the Assistant Head of School for Student Life, the Dean of Students or Class Dean, Director of Studies, and the student’s advisor, to determine the timing of and criteria for the student’s return to school.
-While the student is on Medical Leave, the school physician and/or school psychologist will work with the family and, when appropriate, the attending physician or psychologist at home.
-The Leave Committee will receive updates of the status of the student while away on Medical Leave and, at the appropriate time, will assess the readiness of the student to return from Medical Leave.
-Informed by a recommendation of the Leave Committee, the decision concerning the return from Medical Leave will be determined by school physician in consultation with the Assistant Head of School for Student Life or Dean of Students.
+The Director of Medical Services convenes a Leave Committee, consisting of the Assistant Head of School for Student Life, the Dean of Students or Class Dean, Director of Studies, and the student’s advisor, to determine the timing of and criteria for the student’s return to school.
+While the student is on Medical Leave, the Director of Medical Services, psychologist and/or counselor will work with the family and, when appropriate, the student’s healthcare providers at home.
+The Leave Committee will receive updates on the student’s status while away on Medical Leave and, at the appropriate time, will assess the readiness of the student to return from Medical Leave.
+Informed by a recommendation of the Leave Committee, the decision concerning the return from Medical Leave will be determined by the Director of Medical Services in consultation with the Director of Counseling and Assistant Head of School for Student Life or Dean of Students.

 A Personal Leave may be granted at the request of the student and family or may be required by the Academy.
-The decision to allow or require a Personal Leave is made by the the Assistant Head of School for Student Life or Dean of Students in collaboration with the Director of Studies, the school physician, and the student’s advisor and teachers.
+The decision to allow or require a Personal Leave is made by the Assistant Head of School for Student Life or Dean of Students in collaboration with the Director of Studies, Director of Medical Services, and the student’s advisor and teachers.
 At the start of the leave, criteria for return will be specified.
 Informed by a recommendation from this group, the decision concerning the return from Personal Leave will be determined by the Assistant Head of School for Student Life or Dean of Students and the Director of Studies.